RivasMario/WorkingScripts/Linux_Plus_Certification_Questions.md

 the /proc/modules files has the same information that is displayed by the lsmod utility.

 22. Which utility should be used to remove a module along with any dependent modules?
-A. The rmmod utility
-B. The modinfo utility
-C. The cut utility
-D. The depmod utility

 E. The modprobe utility
+The modprobe utility along with -r switch is used for removing kernel module and dependencies.

+rmod will remove kernel utility but not its dependencies modinfo does not remove but offers detailed info on selected module cut utility used to filter text files displays to STDOUT depmod utility creates a list of modules nd their dependencies

 23. What special bit should you set to prevent users from deleting shared files created by someone else?
-A. SUID
-B. GUID

 C. Sticky bit
-D. Read
-E. Write

 24. What command can you use to change the owner assigned to a file?
 A. chmod